bparanj/crystal/electronics/experiments/queue/low-pass-filter.md

 4. Oscilloscope - To observe the input and output signals (use the oscilloscope in Tinkercad)
 5. Breadboard - For connecting components

-### Circuit Setup
+### Setup

 1. Connect the Resistor and Capacitor in Series:
    - Place the resistor on the breadboard and connect it to the signal generator's output.
    - Connect the capacitor’s positive leg to the other end of the resistor.
    - Connect the capacitor's negative leg to the ground of the signal generator.